preetsanjam/Web_Development/JavaScript/notes.md

     Some decimal fractions (like 0.1 or 0.2) cannot be represented exactly in binary.
     So when you add 0.1 + 0.2, the result is slightly off: 0.30000000000000004
 - **Relational operators** test for a relationship like "greater than" or "property of" between two operands and return true or false based on whether that relationship exists or not.
     - '==' operator compares the equality of two operands without taking the data type into account.
+It compares values after **type coercion**.
     - '===' operator compares the equality of two operands with its data type.
-It compares both value and type.
+It compares both **value** and **type**.
+- **Logical operators** are used to determine the logic between two values or variables.
+It returns boolean values and checks whether multiple conditions are true or false.